 ‘Tango Etnia’ on Thursday nights,

-‘Carablanca’ (arguably the best milonga in the UK) on most Friday nights, and
+‘Carablanca’ which now alternates with ‘Madame Yvonne’ (arguably the best milongas in the UK) on most Friday nights at The Conway Hall, and

 ‘Mariposa’ on Saturday nights are